Skip to Content

 What is the Myeong Commonwealth?

-The Myeong Commonwealth is a Confucian community with confederal micronational characteristics.
-In their authoritative monograph, published by Cambridge University Press, the legal scholars Harry Hobbs and George Williams define a 'micronation' in the following words: 'Whatever their character or form, micronations catalyse enquiries over the nature of statehood, international legal personality and legitimate authority.
+The Myeong Commonwealth is a global Confucian spiritual sovereignty and confederal micronation operating within the field of experimental political science.
+In their authoritative monograph published by Cambridge University Press, the legal scholars Harry Hobbs and George Williams define a "micronation" as follows: "Whatever their character or form, micronations catalyse enquiries over the nature of statehood, international legal personality and legitimate authority.
 Their existence and persistence forces renewed consideration as to why some political communities are accepted as states, and others are not.
-Even if micronations are defined by their relationship to states, not all micronations are genuinely interested in statehood.'
-See Harry Hobbs and George Williams, Micronations and the Search for Sovereignty (Cambridge University Press, 2022) p.
+Even if micronations are defined by their relationship to states, not all micronations are genuinely interested in statehood."
+See Harry Hobbs and George Williams, Micronations and the Search for Sovereignty (Cambridge University Press, 2022), p.
 218.

-What sets the Myeong Commonwealth apart as the civilisation of the future?
+What qualifies the Myeong Commonwealth to call itself the beacon of civilisation?

-The Myeong Commonwealth stands as a haven for all who uphold the principles that (1) the state is tasked with protecting the inherent dignity of every individual from the moment of conception to the natural end of life; (2) preserving freedom of conscience; (3) respecting the universal moral framework; and (4) exercising restraint in intervening in economic, social, and familial affairs, within the framework of a (5) parliamentary democracy, where (6) essential rights and freedoms are safeguarded by the rule of law.
+The Myeong Commonwealth serves as a refuge for all who uphold the principles that the state is responsible for (1) protecting the inherent dignity of every individual from conception to natural death; (2) preserving freedom of conscience; (3) respecting a universal and objective moral order that emphasises values such as humaneness, justice, propriety, wisdom, and trustworthiness; and (4) exercising restraint in intervening in economic, social, and familial affairs, all within the framework of (5) parliamentary democracy, where (6) essential rights and freedoms are protected by the rule of law.

-The Myeong Commonwealth is distinguished as the world's foremost Confucian micronational state established in the 21st century.
-It integrates digital governance with the real-life functioning of political, economic, and social institutions, striving to embody the spiritual wisdom of the Sages in its laws and policies to cultivate a society moving towards the epoch of 'Grand Harmony.'
-The Myeong Commonwealth aims to restore the purity of the human conscience at the individual level, lost to deceptions and addictions as we grew up, and revive the lost Golden Age of the Sages at the societal level, which has been eroded by secularism, atheism, relativism, mass sexual promiscuity, and the widespread denial of objective moral truth.
+The Myeong Commonwealth is recognised as the foremost Confucian micronational state established in the 21st century.
+It combines digital governance with real-world political, economic, and social institutions, seeking to embody the spiritual wisdom of the Sages in its laws and policies to foster a society advancing towards the era of "Grand Harmony."
+The Myeong Commonwealth seeks to restore purity to individual conscience, lost through deception and addiction during personal development, and to revive the Golden Age of the Sages at the societal level, which has been undermined by secularism, atheism, relativism, widespread sexual promiscuity, and the denial of objective moral truth.

-The Myeong Commonwealth brings together everyone to rebuild a flourishing human civilisation.
-It aims to provide clear guidance in a chaotic world grappling with challenges like the rise of artificial intelligence, economic inequality, gender dysphoria, increasing state control, and global environmental issues.
-Positioned as a confederal micronational community, the Myeong Commonwealth is dedicated to re-civilising societies and safeguarding civilisation for humanity without the constraints of political correctness.
+The Myeong Commonwealth unites individuals to rebuild a flourishing human civilisation.
+It provides guidance in a world facing challenges such as artificial intelligence, economic inequality, gender dysphoria, increasing state control, and global environmental concerns.
+As a confederal micronational community, the Myeong Commonwealth is committed to re-civilising societies and preserving civilisation for humanity, free from the constraints of political correctness.

 What are the political values of the Myeong Commonwealth?

-In response to past upheavals and societal transformations, the Myeong Commonwealth is rebuilding human civilisation based on the primacy of personal conscience and action over mere words.
-Rooted in the liberating wisdom of Sage Wang Yangmyeong (1472-1529), the Myeong Commonwealth's Constitution embodies a vision of politics where every citizen not only participates in the public affairs of a vibrant parliamentary democracy supported by the rule of law, but also prioritises the survival and advancement of humane civilisation against the threats of the collapse of civilisation in face of drastic events that might happen in the 21st century, such as a Third World War.
+In response to historical upheavals and societal changes, the Myeong Commonwealth is reconstructing human civilisation on the foundation of personal conscience and action prioritised over mere rhetoric.
+Rooted in the teachings of Sage Wang Yangming (1472–1529), which affirm the sage-like potential of every individual, including the most vulnerable and marginalised, and advocate the unity of conscience and action, the Constitution of the Myeong Commonwealth outlines a political vision where every citizen participates in the affairs of a vibrant parliamentary democratic meritocracy upheld by the rule of law.
+It also prioritises the survival and advancement of humane civilisation against potential 21st-century threats, such as a third world war.

 What is the mission of the Myeong Commonwealth?

-The Myeong Commonwealth's mission is to revive and entrench humaneness, justice, propriety, and wisdom, while advocating for the deployment of a luminous human conscience to make morally justified decisions on all controversial matters ranging from artificial intelligence to life-and-death decisions to environmental degradation.
-By restoring morality, harmony, and beauty in societal structures, arts, sciences, and architecture in the East Asian tradition, the Myeong Commonwealth envisions a renaissance of ethical values and social order.
+The mission of the Myeong Commonwealth is to revive and cultivate the five constant virtues — humaneness, justice, propriety, wisdom, and trustworthiness — among all peoples.
+It advocates the use of a well-formed conscience, shaped by the doctrines of the Sages, to make morally sound decisions on contentious issues, from artificial intelligence and life-and-death matters to environmental degradation.
+By restoring morality, harmony, and beauty in societal structures, arts, sciences, and architecture in the East Asian tradition, the Myeong Commonwealth aims to usher in a renaissance of ethical values and social order.

 Where is the sovereign territory of the Myeong Commonwealth located?

-However, the Myeong Commonwealth denies the validity of the First Convention of Peking of 1860, under which the Manchu Daecheongguk (대청국) outrageously ceded to Tsarist Russia a 32-km sq Korean territory, Nokdundo (녹둔도), without the knowledge, let alone consent of the Daemyeong Kingdom of Joseon, the predecessor of the Daehan Empire, whose cultural legacy and imperial lineage the Myeong Commonwealth inherits.
-Therefore, it can be said that, in principle, Nokdundo is a de jure possession of the Daehan Empire, whose micronational successor is none other than the Myeong Commonwealth.
-The Myeong Commonwealth, nonetheless, has absolutely no intention to exercise actual control over that piece of land by any means.
+However, the Myeong Commonwealth rejects the validity of the First Convention of Peking (1860), by which the Manchu Qing Empire (대청국) unilaterally ceded to Tsarist Russia a 32 km² Korean territory (formerly under Ming administration in the 15th century via the Nurgan Protectorate), known as Nokdundo (녹둔도), without the knowledge or consent of the Kingdom of Joseon, predecessor to the Daehan Empire.
+In principle, Nokdundo is thus considered a de jure possession of the Daehan Empire, whose micronational successor is the Myeong Commonwealth.
+Nevertheless, the Myeong Commonwealth has no intention of exercising actual control over this land by any means.

 Does the Myeong Commonwealth have its own Constitution?

-The Myeong Commonwealth's legal system, inspired by the common law tradition, is governed by a Constitution adopted through a democratic process by a Constituent Assembly representing the spiritual remnants of the Confucian moral order.
-This supreme law is a manual of moral and political principles that is highly valued not just by the Myeong Commonwealth but also by everyone on the planet.
+Yes.
+The legal system of the Myeong Commonwealth, drawing from the common law tradition, is governed by a Constitution adopted democratically by a Constituent Assembly representing the spiritual legacy of the Confucian moral order.
+This supreme law serves as a guide to moral and political principles, valued not only within the Myeong Commonwealth but universally.

 What are the opportunities and responsibilities of citizenship in the Myeong Commonwealth?

-Individuals aged 18 and above can become Spiritual Citizens of the Myeong Commonwealth by registering on this website, accepting the Constitution, and acknowledging the Myeong Emperor as the Head of the Commonwealth.
-Citizenship is confirmed through a Spiritual Citizenship electronic certificate.
-Opportunities of Spiritual Citizens include establishing businesses within the Commonwealth.
-Obligations of Spiritual Citizens can be found in the Constitution.
-Spiritual Citizens cannot vote nor take up public office.
+Individuals aged 18 or over may become Spiritual Citizens by registering on the official website, accepting the Constitution, and acknowledging the Myeong Emperor as Head of the Commonwealth.
+Citizenship is confirmed via an electronic Spiritual Citizenship certificate.
+Opportunities include establishing businesses within the Commonwealth.
+Responsibilities are outlined in the Constitution.
+Spiritual Citizens may not vote or hold public office.

-The Myeong Commonwealth encourages people worldwide to become Spiritual Citizens and partake in the daunting but most meaningful mission of re-civilising a world torn by contemporary barbarism—secularism, atheism, armed conflict, extremism, terrorism, the sexual revolution, mass gender dysphoria, and the modern collapse of aesthetics.
+The Myeong Commonwealth encourages global participation as Spiritual Citizens in the mission to re-civilise a world affected by secularism, atheism, armed conflict, extremism, terrorism, the sexual revolution, mass gender dysphoria, and the decline of aesthetics.

 How can Full Citizenship of the Myeong Commonwealth be attained?

-Full Citizenship of the Myeong Commonwealth, ordinarily attained after at least one probational year under the monitoring of the Home Office of His Majesty's Government, grants privileges such as voting in public elections and holding public positions mentioned in the Constitution in Commonwealth authorities, including His Majesty's Government, the Houses of the Commonwealth Assembly, the Supreme Court of Justice, the Commonwealth Prosecutorate, and the Commonwealth Inspectorate.
-Full Citizens have access to current and future online services, contributing to the development and governance of the Myeong Commonwealth.
+Full Citizenship, typically granted after at least one probationary year under oversight by the Home Office of His Majesty's Government, confers privileges such as voting in elections and holding constitutional offices within Commonwealth institutions, including His Majesty's Government, the Houses of the Commonwealth Assembly, the Supreme Court of Justice, the Commonwealth Prosecutorate, and the Commonwealth Inspectorate.
+Full Citizens access current and future online services, contributing to the Commonwealth's development and governance.

 Can children become Full Citizens of the Myeong Commonwealth?

-Minors can obtain Full Citizenship if at least one parent (biological or adopted) holds Full Citizenship.
-A written request must be submitted to the Home Office of His Majesty's Government for minors to acquire Full Citizenship status.
+Yes, minors may obtain Full Citizenship if at least one biological or adoptive parent holds Full Citizenship.
+A written request must be submitted to the Home Office of His Majesty's Government.

 Does the Myeong Commonwealth lay any claims over territories controlled by South Korea and North Korea?